patternfly/patternfly-elements/elements/pfe-autocomplete/README.md

 ```

 ## Get selected item
 User can select an item by clicking on search button, type press enter or select an item by using keyboard and press enter.
-The selected item can be captured by listening to an event(`pfe-autocomplete:search-event`) or observing attribute(`pfe-c-selected-value`) change.
+The selected item can be captured by listening to an event(`pfe-autocomplete:search-event`) or observing attribute(`selected-value`) change.

 ## Dependencies